 BGC Transitional Guidelines Qualifying CPEA/CPSA Recertification Activities

 CPEAs/CPSAs should maintain the high standards of the profession by selecting educational programs of high quality and engaging in professional activities to fulfill the recertification requirements.
 The following guidelines have been developed for the adoption of the CPEA and CPSA credentialing programs into the Board For Global EHS Credentialing (BGC) umbrella.
 The guidelines and recertification hours are subject to change in order to foster practice improvement and public protection.
-The information will be replaced by the CPEA Handbook and CPSA Handbook available in Spring 2021.
+The information will be replaced by the CPEA Handbook and CPSA Handbook available in 2021.

 The following general criteria are to be satisfied in order for a continuing education program to be accepted for CPEA/CPSA recertification credit: